30 Easy & Funny Baby Shower Game Ideas

 Diaper Message Station

-This was one of the most fun and practical activities at the shower!
+This was one of the most fun and practical activities at the shower.
 We set up a table with a stack of diapers and colorful markers, and guests got to write messages on the back of each one.
-Some people wrote sweet notes like “Hang in there, Mom and Dad!” while others went for funny ones like “Caution: Toxic Zone” or “You’re up, Dad!”
-My sister loved reading them, and we knew these messages would bring a smile (or at least a laugh) during those late-night diaper changes.
+Some people wrote sweet notes like “Hang in there, Mom and Dad!” while others went for funny ones like “You’re up, Dad!”
+My friend loved reading them, and we knew these messages would bring a smile (or at least a laugh) during those late-night diaper changes.
 It was such a simple but meaningful way for everyone to be part of the baby’s first few months!

 Make a Baby Mobile

-This activity was a hit, especially for the crafty guests!
-We provided a wooden hoop, string, and a bunch of cute little decorations like felt animals, stars, and clouds.
-Each guest got to design and decorate a piece to be added to the mobile.
+This activity will be a hit for the crafty guests.
+Provided a wooden hoop, string, and a bunch of cute little decorations like felt animals, stars, and clouds.
+Each guest gets to design and decorate a piece to be added to the mobile.
 Some people made little hearts, while others created tiny baby-themed cutouts.
-By the end, we had a beautiful, one-of-a-kind mobile that my sister could hang in the nursery.
-It was so special knowing that every guest had a hand in making something for the baby!
+At the end, you will have a beautiful, one-of-a-kind mobile that can be hung in the nursery.
+It will be so special knowing that every guest had a hand in making something for the baby.

 Bib Decorating Contest

-This game brought out everyone’s creative side!
-We handed out plain white bibs and fabric markers, and guests had a set time to decorate them however they wanted.
-Some went for adorable designs with baby animals and cute patterns, while others wrote funny phrases like “Feed me or nobody sleeps!” and “Mommy’s little mess maker.”
-Once everyone was done, my sister picked her favorite, and we gave a small prize to the winner.
+Hand out plain white bibs and fabric markers, and guests have a set time to decorate them however they want.
+It can be adorable designs with baby animals and cute patterns, or funny phrases like “Feed me or nobody sleeps!” and “Mommy’s little mess maker.”
+Once everyone is done, you can pick a favorite and give a small prize to the winner.
 The best part?
-She now has a whole set of unique, handmade bibs that will actually get used!
+She will have a whole set of unique, handmade bibs that will get used.

 Sweet & Sentimental Games